mathworks/Speed-Up-Signal-Processing-in-Simulink-Using-Dataflow/Supporting Files/README.md

 #readme

 This contribution demonstrates the simulation speedup that can be achieved with Dataflow in a Simulink model.
-The model simulates a radio transmitter and receiver with different inputs and uses Dataflow to run the model on multiple threads, leading to faster simulation.

-There are 2 pairs of Simulink models included, with and without Dataflow implemented for comparison.
+There are 2 pairs of Simulink models included, with and without Dataflow implemented.
+The models simulate a radio transmitter and receiver with different inputs.

+The MATLAB scripts are used to run and measure the runtime of the models.

 Model Files:
 1. mono_radiomodel.slx (mono-channel audio input into radio model)